WIPO-OAPI Regional Conference in Yaoundé: A Strategic Turning Point for the Creative Economy in Africa

 • WIPO-OAPI Regional Conference in Yaoundé: A Strategic Turning Point for the Creative Economy in Africa

-On July 28 and 29, 2025, Yaoundé hosted the joint regional conference of the World Intellectual Property Organization (WIPO) and the African Intellectual Property Organization (OAPI), organized in collaboration with the Cameroonian Government.
-A major event focused on innovation , creativity and the development of the orange economy in the OAPI region.
-The meeting brought together experts in the field, decision-makers and cultural stakeholders.
+On July 28 and 29, 2025, Yaoundé hosted the joint regional conference of the World Intellectual Property Organization (WIPO) and the African Intellectual Property Organization (AIPO), organized in collaboration with the Cameroonian government.
+A major event focused on creativity and the development of the creative economy.
+The meeting brought together ministers, representatives of cultural administrations, general directors of collective management societies, and experts in copyright and the cultural industry.

 Dynamic panels, enriching themes and constructive discussions